Clinical Nurse II - Pediatric CVICU (0.9 FTE, Nights)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-License/Certification: Current California RN License, Current BLS Healthcare Provider - AHA certification.
-PALS – AHA required within 3 months of hire.
-ACLS – AHA certification, preferred.
-CCRN certification, preferred
+Licensure/Certification: Current California RN License, Current AHA Healthcare Provider BCLS certification.
+AHA - PALS certification required within 3 months of hire.
+CCRN preferred.
+ACLS preferred.